ArjunKrish7356/Arjunkrish7356/README.md

 ### 💡 My Vision

-> “My mission is to build AI agents that take care of life’s busywork, giving us all the time and space to chase what truly fulfills us.”
+> “On a mission to build AI agents that take care of life’s busywork, giving us all the time and space to chase what truly fulfills us.”
 > <br />
 > <i>I’m all about building smart, autonomous systems that handle the busywork so I can focus on the fun stuff (and maybe a few naps).</i>